phamhuyhien335/zalo-for-linux/README.md

 [![Build Status](https://github.com/doandat943/zalo-for-linux/actions/workflows/build.yml/badge.svg)](https://github.com/doandat943/zalo-for-linux/actions/workflows/build.yml)

-An unofficial, community-driven port of the Zalo desktop application for **Linux only**, created by repackaging the official macOS client into a standard AppImage with integrated ZaDark.
+An unofficial, port of the Zalo desktop application for **Linux only**, created by repackaging the official macOS client into a standard AppImage with integrated ZaDark.

 Thanks **realdtn2** for the solution: [realdtn2/zalo-linux-unofficial-2024](https://github.com/realdtn2/zalo-linux-unofficial-2024).